PaulFMMuller/old_paulfmmuller.github.io/README.md

 - How did you find a position at Deepmind ?

 Through, I must admit, sheer luck.
 I received a PhD offer from a French automotive company in Summer 2018, but had doubts regarding my future: I wanted to work on creating Intelligence, advancing our understanding of Humanity and the fundamentals operating our behavior.
-I expressed my doubts to Bilal Piot (Whom I had met once at a party at Supelec, and whom I must thank once again), a Deepmind Research Scientist, who confirmed them, advised me not to take the offer, and asked for my resume.
+I expressed my doubts to Bilal Piot (Whom I had met at Supelec, and whom I must thank once again), a Deepmind Research Scientist, who confirmed them, advised me not to take the offer, and asked for my resume.
 The rest quickly came together, and after many interviews and nerve-wracks, here I was :)

 - I cannot see PhD offers at Deepmind, how comes ?